All Episodes

 They were all farmers.

-um that's absolutely true and it's all in William Bradford's journal.
+And it's all in William Bradford's journal.

-They had no idea what they faced.
+They have no idea what they faced.

-They had this arduous journal do you know they had to live on the Mayflower a lot of them had to live on the Mayflower for for months after they arrived because there was no place to live.
+A lot of them had to live on the Mayflower for months after they arrived because there was no place to live.

 And they tried to do it where everybody had the same because they thought there would be less acrimony and fewer rivalries if everybody got the same amount of what was produced.

-privatized farming and allowed people to keep the fruits of their labor and where he clearly states that you know prior to this when everybody was working for the common stock that they were a they were um sort of a lot of malingerers within the colony that even able bodied men wouldn't go out and work,
+And there are very good and very clear passages where Bradford describes the situation before they privatized farming and allowed people to keep the fruits of their labor, and where he clearly states that prior to this, when everybody was working for the common stock, that they were sort of a lot of malingerers within the colony, that even able-bodied men wouldn't go out and work,

-let alone women and children, whereas after they they reorganized and made it where you could farm and keep the the the benefits of your work that now women and young children who would have been considered previously too weak or unable to work were now out in the fields and they were putting a lot more um corn in the ground and planting and also I guess instinctively harvesting more the the challenge is in finding primary source raw data because Bradford doesn't talk
+Whereas after they reorganized and made it where you could farm and keep the benefits of your work, that now women and young children who would have been considered previously too weak or unable to work were now out in the fields and they were putting a lot more corn in the ground and planting and also, I guess, instinctively harvesting more.

-But we have – I went to great lengths to source this and primarily used Bradford's journal.
+Well, it's kind of an index of, well, not actually an index in the book, but we have I went to great lengths to source this and primarily used Bradford's journal.

-And it was a – I don't have it at my fingertips here.
+And it was a hot, it's a whole nother, I don't have at my fingertips here, everything that I used for this.

-And some of the we historians don't give away all of our tricks, obviously, because there's so much conflict.
+We historians don't give away all of our tricks, obviously, because there's so much conflict.

 So part of it is knowing what to reject, and part of it's knowing what to reject based on who and their motivations and so forth.

-But it's a remember now the Thanksgiving story is only part of the story, but the the real Thanksgiving was thanks to God.
+But it's a remember now the Thanksgiving story is only part of the story, but the real Thanksgiving was thanks to God.

 By the way, he was talking about this.